jobjo/jobjo.github.io/_posts/2015-02-16-printing-recursive-data-structures.md

 val add : Printer -> Printer -> Printer
 {% endhighlight %}

-You may wonder what good `empty` brings.
-One benefit is getting *sequencing* for free, that is the ability to combine a list of printers:
+You may wonder what good `empty` brings; One benefit is getting *sequencing* for free, that is the ability to combine a list of printers:

 {% highlight fsharp %}
 /// Sequences a list of printers. let sequence : seq<Printer> -> Printer = Seq.fold add empty
 {% endhighlight %}

-Using the interface above, it's straight forward to print nested documents.
+With the above interface, printing nested documents is straight forward.
 Here is an example for manually outputting some HTML:

 {% highlight fsharp %}
 // Define a custom printer.